alopedev/promptHub/WARP.md

-# PromptHub - Development Guide
+# WARP.md

+This file provides guidance to WARP (warp.dev) when working with code in this repository.

 ## Project Overview

-**PromptHub** is an AI prompt marketplace inspired by Raycast's design philosophy.
-It allows users to discover, preview, and share AI prompts for various workflows without requiring authentication.
+**PromptHub** is an AI prompt marketplace built with React 18, Vite, and shadcn/ui.
+It features a Raycast-inspired dark theme with glassmorphism effects and has been migrated from custom CSS to Tailwind CSS with shadcn/ui components.

 ### Key Features
-- **Enhanced Search**: Prominent search bar with real-time filtering
+- **Enhanced Search**: Prominent search bar with real-time filtering and XSS prevention
-- **Interactive Demo**: Edit and test prompts before copying
+- **Interactive Modal**: Edit and test prompts before copying using Radix UI Dialog
-- **Download Tracking**: LocalStorage-based download counters
+- **Download Tracking**: LocalStorage-based download counters with validation
+- **Superpower Filtering**: 9 different "superpowers" for semantic prompt discovery
 - **Category Filtering**: 7 main categories for prompt organization
-- **Raycast-Inspired UI**: Dark theme with glassmorphism effects
+- **Modern UI**: Linear.app-inspired grayscale theme with shadcn/ui components

 ---